astrodiegog/riemann_solver/README.md

 ## TODO

-There are four main things I want to add onto this program before I feel finished
+There are four main things I want to add onto this program before I feel finished with this project

 1. Test for memory leaks.
 I have done this before on Linux devices for my CS152 course.
 However, I used Valgrind to check for memory issues, which is not available on macOS (which is where I'm developing this code).
 2. Create a Make file.
 I believe compilation can occur by calling a makefile, which I would like to get familiarity with.